Ministers to speed up delivery of new power lines for clean energy

 Government insiders have said that they were having to work very carefully with MPs from across the House of Commons on their plans.

-Mr Shapps told the BBC's World at One programme that he would be issuing Mr Wisner's recommendations this Friday along with "some government immediate response".
+Mr Shapps told the BBC's World at One programme that he would be issuing Mr Winser's recommendations this Friday along with "some government immediate response".

 "The idea is to halve the amount of time it takes to get these connections going," Mr Shapps said.

-Mr Shapps's department said the government would welcome Mr Wisner's report and set out its response to his proposals at the later date.
+Mr Shapps's department said the government would welcome Mr Winser's report and set out its response to his proposals at a later date.

-Speaking to MPs in June, Mr Wisner said he would proposes ways to halve the delivery time of electricity projects from 14 to seven years.
+Speaking to MPs in June, Mr Winser said he would proposes ways to halve the delivery time of electricity projects from 14 to seven years.

 Political flash point